-Out of all of these goals that you’ve set for 2021, what is the major goal that you have?
+Out of all of these goals that you’ve set for this year, what is the major goal that you have?
 What’s the #1 goal that you want to achieve above all others?

 As you’re about to discover, being able to discern which of these goals is the most important to you will transform the results you achieve this year.